-Each participant (individual or team) can send one or no more than two separate ideas.
+Each participant (individual or team) can send one, two or no more than three separate ideas.

-You can send this by email from your own email account if you have one, or you could ask your parent, older sibling, teacher or another person that you see often, as long as they are happy to then let you know if we write back to you – such as if your ideas is among the best ones!
+You can send this by email from your own email account if you have one, or you could ask your parent, older sibling, teacher or another person that you see often, as long as they are happy to then let you know if we write back to you – such as if your ideas is among our favourite ones!

 What kind of problems should you focus on?

 Think about things that matter to you, that affect your everyday life or that of other people you are concerned about, things that could be improved.
 It should be a problem or a topic that affects not only you or a very small number of people but also others in your town, your country or around Europe.
 However, your proposed solution does not have to try to solve a big global problem – it can also be a small thing making lives of a group of people just a little bit better or easier.
 Innovation and progress is not just about a few very big ideas but also about thousands of small ones, helping with one problem at a time, making their own little contribution to a positive change.

 To get some inspiration, just look around you, talk to your friends, relatives or teachers and have a think about what you think could be better and an invention could help with.
 You could also think about basic human rights, children's rights, the Sustainable Development Goals or others agreed as important global topics that you might have discussed at school, but remember to try to keep your goal and proposed solution realistic.

 We would recommend you think about examples for the following: